-Begin your visit at Glory Road, an exhibit that uses racing machines – past and present – to trace the evolution of the motorsports car.
+Begin your visit at the Glory Road exhibit.
+The current collection of 19 race-used cars debuted in 2023 as a tribute to NASCAR's 75th anniversary.
 The pitch of the exhibit changes through its length, each degree of banking marked and matched to that of an actual track.
-In the Heritage Speedway exhibit, you can trace NASCAR’s more than 60 years of history through trophies, uniforms, car parts and even pieces of pavement cut from different tracks.
+In the Heritage Speedway exhibit, you can trace NASCAR’s 70+ years of history through trophies, uniforms, car parts and even pieces of pavement cut from different tracks.
 But looking is one thing, and trying is another.
-You’ll find interactive exhibits in the Race Week portion of the Hall.
-You can walk through a hauler, try and lift an 80-pound-plus refueling can and feel the dead weight of a steel racing wheel and wide racing tire.
+You’ll find interactive exhibits in the Inside NASCAR portion of the hall.
+You can build your own race car at the virtual painting booth, explore celebrated racetracks through photos and projections, and try out your skills as a NASCAR reporter.

 The majority of NASCAR teams are based around Charlotte, and all are happy to have you visit them.
 Most offer viewing areas where you can watch mechanics prepare the cars for the Coca-Cola 600 and other upcoming races.
 Start your day in Mooresville, where you’ll find Penske Racing.
 Climb the stairs and enjoy the view of the shop floor from the second-floor balcony.
 Souvenirs are available here but not access to the team’s IndyCar shops.
 You can also check out the Memory Lane Museum in Mooresville, where more than 150 automobiles are on display, including many from former NASCAR drivers.

-After making the short drive to Concord, visit Hendrick Motorsports, which is behind Charlotte Motor Speedway.
+After making the short drive to Concord, visit Hendrick Motorsports, which is 1 mile from Charlotte Motor Speedway.
 Park your car at the team’s museum, where televisions play videos of Hendrick drivers sharing stories from their careers.
 Two displays give good explanations of how a race car and its engine work.
-Race cars on exhibit will take you from the team’s 1-car beginnings to its current 4-car dynasty.
-When you’re done, take a short walk up the hill to the shops and peer through huge windows at cars being prepared for Jimmie Johnson, Dale Earnhardt Jr., Kasey Kahne and Chase Elliott, as well as memorabilia from Jeff Gordon's many years with the team.
+Race cars on exhibit will take you from the team’s one-car beginnings to its current four-car dynasty.
+When you’re done, take a short walk up the hill to the shops and peer through huge windows at cars being prepared for Kyle Larson, Chase Elliott, William Byron and Alex Bowman, as well as memorabilia from Jeff Gordon's many years with the team.

 Day 3: Hot Dogs & Wine

-On your way back to Concord and Charlotte, take U.S. Highway 52 south from Winston-Salem to Lexington.
+On your way back to Concord and Charlotte, take US Highway 52 south from Winston-Salem to Lexington.
 That’s where you’ll find Childress Vineyards.
-Owned by former NASCAR driver and current team owner Richard Childress, the vineyard features a tasting room where you can sample chardonnays and merlots, and purchase your favorites to take home.
-If you have time, stay for dinner at The Bistro.
+Owned by former NASCAR driver and current team owner Richard Childress, the vineyard features a tasting room where you can sample chardonnays and merlots and purchase your favorites to take home.

 Day 4: Coca-Cola 600

-Sunday is race day at Charlotte Motor Speedway.
+Sunday, May 28, 2023, is race day at Charlotte Motor Speedway.
 The Coca-Cola 600 is the longest race on the Monster Energy NASCAR Cup Series schedule and a Memorial Day weekend tradition.
-Traffic on race morning can be bad, so plan on getting to the track early, unless you are like team owners Roger Penske and Chip Ganassi, who will fly in for the green flag after watching their IndyCars compete in the Indianapolis 500 earlier in the day.
-The most traffic is usually on Bruton Smith Boulevard and both ways on Interstate 85 from its exit, so try using N.C.
-Highways 29 or 49 to get to the track.
+Traffic on race morning can be bad, so plan on getting to the track early.
+The most traffic is usually on Bruton Smith Boulevard and both ways on Interstate 85 from its exit, so try using NC Highways 29 or 49 to get to the track.
 One option that eliminates the traffic altogether is staying in an RV at the track campground.

 Getting to the track early will give you some time to pick up souvenirs from your favorite driver’s merchandise trailer and soak in the atmosphere.
-Charlotte Motor Speedway is known for its pre-race activities, including country music concerts, flyovers and mock military invasions.
+Charlotte Motor Speedway is known for its prerace activities, including country music concerts, flyovers and mock military invasions.
 You won’t miss any action, no matter where your seats are.
-The track is home to the world’s largest high-definition television, which measures 80 feet tall and 200 feet wide.
+The track is home to one of the world’s largest high-definition televisions, which measures 80 feet tall and 200 feet wide.
 Keep an eye on the standings as the race moves from its daytime start to nighttime finish.
-Often the cars that are slower during the day will jump to the front during the evening as temperatures cool and traction increases and adjustments to the car’s suspension take hold.
+Often the cars that are slower during the day will jump to the front during the evening as temperatures cool, traction increases and adjustments to the cars' suspensions take hold.